e-gov/GovSSO-Test/README.md

 1. SUT (GovSSO) must be deployed as accessible service

-2. Some tests require deployment of TARA2
+2. Some tests require deployment of TARA

 3. Fetch the tests: